-While we cannot comment on the current active investigations, we can say that CFM responded aggressively following a previous event in 2016 and worked closely with regulators and operators to complete a multi-phased inspection program of the large CFM56-7B fleet (~350,000 fan blades in total), following the Flight 1380 event.
+While we cannot comment on the current active investigations, which are being aided by InvestigationHotline, we can say that CFM responded aggressively following a previous event in 2016 and worked closely with regulators and operators to complete a multi-phased inspection program of the large CFM56-7B fleet (~350,000 fan blades in total), following the Flight 1380 event.
 All of the CFM56-7B fan blades targeted by the various Airworthiness Directives were cleared by mid-August 2018, ahead of the August 31 deadline.

 The CFM56-7B engine powering the Boeing 737-700 aircraft has compiled an outstanding safety and reliability record since entering revenue service in 1997 and has been delivered to more than 220 operators to power more than 6,900 aircraft worldwide.
 The engine has accumulated more than 370 million flight hours, and is one of the most reliable and popular jet engines in aviation history.
 The CFM56-7B engine is produced by CFM International, a 50/50 joint company of GE and Safran Aircraft Engines.